 Historically, these gamers were forced to run the games on sub-optimal settings or get left behind all together, but not anymore.
 Following a closed beta test that lasted three years, Nvidia officially released GeForce Now earlier this year, and it has the potential to revolutionise gaming on a PC, Mac, Android or iOS device.

 Here, we explain all you need to know about Nvidia GeForce Now.

 Before we go into more detail about how you can play the latest AAA-rated games on any PC regardless of specs, let’s first explain what Nvidia’s cloud-based GeForce Now for PC and Mac is.

 First revealed back at CES 2017, Nvidia GeForce Now provides gamers with the ability to stream gameplay rendered remotely, negating the need to worry about local PC requirements – all you need is a fast-enough internet connection!
-Nvidia recommends download speeds of around 25mbps, which may make it difficult for those ‘out in the sticks’ to use.
+Nvidia recommends download speeds of around 25-50mbps, although it can function on as little as a 15Mbps connection.